Medri Bahri: Hab Sellus dynasty

+Zemene Mesafint

+The decline of the Gondarine monarchy coincided with the rise of Ras Mikael Sehul of Tigray, who, as ruler of the north, inherited the imperial interest in the land of the Bahr Nagash and Massawa.
+In 1766, he crossed the Marab river to control Hamasen and Saraye, residing briefly at Debarwa.
+By the end of the 18th century, Ras Wolde Selassie of Tigray held nominal sovereignty over the region, and when he planned an expedition to Saraye and Hamasen in 1800, people from these districts arrived bearing tribute.
+Pankhurst concludes that the country of the Bahr Nagash "thus remained as for so long in the past a major tributary territory."

+Map of Tigray, probably 18th century, from the Mashafa Aksum (Book of Aksum), showing Aksum at center surrounded by the principal regions of northern Ethiopia.
+Hamasen and Saraye (core territories of Mereb Melash) appear in the outer ring.

+As governor of a province astride the direct route to the coast, Ras Mikael Sehul controlled the greater part of Ethiopia's external trade, profited from the customs dues it generated, and was able to secure the best firearms entering the country.

-In November of 1769, the Scottish traveller James Bruce became acquainted with the Bahr Negash while staying in the village of Hadawi (near Segeneiti).
-He described the unnamed ruler as a "brave, but simple man" and a deputy of Ras Mikael Sehul, but he also considered the land to be a "barbarous and unhappy country."
+In November 1769, the Scottish traveller James Bruce became acquainted with the Bahr Negash while staying in the village of Hadawi (near Segeneiti).
+He described the unnamed ruler as a "very simple, good-natured man" and a deputy of Ras Mikael Sehul, but he also considered the land to be a "barbarous and unhappy country."
 Bruce later revealed that the influence of the Bahr Negash had significantly declined due to the loss of Massawa and Hirgigo to the Turks, stating that it was formerly of great importance; "Before the Abyssinians lost the maritime district of Arkeeko, and the port of Masuah, the office of Baharnagash was one of the most important in the kingdom.
 It is now nearly a nominal one, under the governor of Tigre."
 He also reports that the district had only been recently incorporated into the province of Tigray by Ras Mikael Sehul with the use of "violence and oppression."
+By the time of Bruce's visit the seat of the Bahr Negash was the village of Hadawi, which had only eighty houses, a striking contrast to Debarwa's former size and standing.